ini/euler/README.md

 # Euler

 `euler.py` is a single-file, zero-dependency toolkit for primes, factorization, modular arithmetic, combinatorics, Diophantine equations, graphs, and more.
-It’s tuned for speed and readability, and you can drop it anywhere you have Python 3.10+. `solve.py` is a gallery of Project Euler solutions that show the toolkit in action and provide a CLI.
+It’s tuned for speed and readability, and you can drop it anywhere you have Python 3.10+. `solve.py` is a gallery of my Project Euler solutions that show the toolkit in action and provide a CLI.

 ## Why you’ll want to explore this
 - **One file, no strings attached** — pure Python, no installs.
 Copy `euler.py` into a repo, notebook, or contest folder and go.